Tagalog people: Language and orthography

-The Tagalog people were skilled Spanish speakers from the 18th to 19th centuries due to the Spanish colonial occupation era.
-When the Americans arrived, English became the most important language in the 20th century.
-At present-time, the language of the Tagalogs are Tagalog, English, and a mix of the two, known in Tagalog pop culture as Taglish.
+The Tagalog elite were skilled Spanish speakers from the 18th to 19th centuries due to the Spanish colonial era.
+The broader Tagalog population, however, continued to speak Tagalog and its local dialects in daily life.
+When Americans arrived, English became the most important language in the 20th century.
+In Cavite province, two varieties of the Spanish-based creole Chavacano exist: Caviteño (Cavite Chabacano) in Cavite City and Ternateño (Bahra, Ternate Chabacano, Ternateño Chavacano) in Ternate.
 Some Spanish words are still used by the Tagalog, though sentence construction in Spanish is no longer used.
-Tagalogs even speak Filipino, being a standardized version of Tagalog, which is spoken as their lingua franca between different dialects.